build-on-aws/content/posts/practical-cloud-guide/deploy-a-java-application-on-linux/index.md

 date: 2023-31-05
 ---

-The [previous tutorial]() demonstrated how to create a Windows Server VPS and deploy an ASP.NET Core application.
+The [previous tutorial](https://www.buildon.aws/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/) demonstrated how to create a Windows Server VPS and deploy an ASP.NET Core application.
 A common and similar task is deploying a Java application on a Linux server.
-While Javascript frameworks such as Node.js have increased in popularity for applications in the cloud, Java frameworks such as SpringBoot are equally popular in enterprise environments.
+While Javascript frameworks such as Express.js have increased in popularity for applications in the cloud, Java frameworks such as SpringBoot are equally popular in enterprise environments.

-This tutorial demonstrates how to deploy a Java application on a Linux VPS with AWS Lightsail.
-If you’re unfamiliar with AWS Lightsail check out the overview in the previous tutorial<add link>.
+This tutorial demonstrates how to deploy a Java application on a Linux Virtual Private Server (VPS) with AWS Lightsail.
+If you’re unfamiliar with AWS Lightsail check out the overview in the [previous tutorial](https://www.buildon.aws/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/).
 We’ll use the previous DevOps scenario where the software is compiled by a CI/CD and stored in an S3 bucket.
 You copy the software or artifact from AWS S3 bucket or object store to deploy on a Linux VPS.

 ## What you will learn